 Element Description code_set Name of the code set that the locale supports language Two-character name that represents the language for a specific locale modifier Optional locale modifier that has a maximum of four alphanumeric characters. territory Two-character name that represents the cultural conventions.
-For example, territory might specify the Swiss version of the French, German, or Italian language.
-The modifier specification modifies the cultural-convention settings that the language and territory settings imply.
-The modifier can indicate a localized collating order that the locale supports.
-For example, you can set @ modifier to specify dictionary or telephone-book collation order.
-An example nondefault database locale for a French-Canadian locale follows DB_LOCALE fr_ca.8859-1 UNIX The glfiles utility can generate a list of the GLS locales available on your UNIX system.
-For more information, see "The glfiles Utility" on page A-16. ◆ IDS The SET COLLATION statement can specify for the current session a localized collation different from the COLLATION setting of the DB_LOCALE locale.
-This can affect sorting operations on NCHAR and NVARCHAR data values.
-If you do not set DB_LOCALE on the client computer, client applications assume that the database locale has the value of the CLIENT_LOCALE environment variable.
-The client application, however, does not send this default value to the database server when it requests a connection.
-Windows Changes to DB_LOCALE also enter in the Windows registry database under HKEY_LOCAL_MACHINE. ◆
+For example, territory might specify the Swiss version of the French, German, or Italian language. and territory see the locale supp ecification modifies the cultural-convention settings that the language ttings imply.
+The modifier can indicate a localized collating order that ports.
+For example, you can set @modifier to specify dictionary or collation order.
+An example no DB_LOCALE fr_ca ondefault database locale for a French-Canadian locale follows: .8859-1 UNIX Only ity can generate a list of the GLS locales available on your UNIX ore information, see "The glfiles Utility (UNIX)" on page A-11.
+End of UNIX Only Dynamic Server collation differ ATION statement can specify for the current session a localized ent from the COLLATION setting of the DB_LOCALE locale.
+This ng operations on NCHAR and NVARCHAR data values.
+End of Dynamic Server that the databa variable.
+The c et DB_LOCALE on the client computer, client applications assume use locale has the value of the CLIENT_LOCALE environment lient application, however, does not send this default value to the r when it requests a connection.
+Windows Only Changes to DE HKEY_LOCAI LOCALE also enter in the Windows registry database under End of Windows Only DBMO Y environment variable specifies the end-user formats for values in uns.
+See also "End-User Formats" on page 1-11. ►►-DBMONEY- °\$°

-DBMONEY

-The DBMONEY environment variable specifies the end-user formats for values in MONEY columns.
-See also "End-User Formats" on page 1-17.

-DBMONEY -
+►► DBMONEY '\$' \\\\, \ back

-Element Description front Specifies a currency symbol that is displayed before the monetary value. back Specifies a currency symbol that is displayed after the value. , (comma), . (period) Monetary decimal separator.
+Element Description front Specifies a currency symbol that is displayed before the monetary value. back Specifies a currency symbol that is displayed after the value.

+, (comma),

+. (period)

+Monetary decimal separator.
 When you specify the comma or the period, you implicitly assign the other symbol to the thousands separator.

+With this environment variable, you can specify the currency notation:

-The currency symbol that appears before or after the monetary valu The monetary decimal separator, which separates the integral part of the monetary value from the fractional part.
-For example, suppose that you use ' DM, ' as the DBMONEY seetting.
-This DBMONEY setting specifies the following currency notation: The currency symbol, DM, appears before a monetary value.
+- The currency symbol that appears before or after the monetary value - The monetary decimal separator, which separates the integral part of the monetary value from the fractional part.

+For example, suppose that you use ' DM,' as the DBMONEY setting.
+This DBMONEY setting specifies the following currency notation:

+- The currency symbol, DM, appears before a monetary value. - The decimal separator is a comma. - The thousands separator is (implicitly) a period.

 The front or back symbol can be non-ASCII character if your client locale supports a code set that defines the non-ASCII character.
 Any symbol that is not a letter must be enclosed within quotation marks.
 Period or comma are not valid front or back symbols.
-In the default locale, the dollar (\$) sign is the default front currency symbol, period (.) is the default decimal separator, and comma (,) is the default thousands separator.
+In the default locale, the dollar ( \$ ) sign is the default front currency symbol, period ( . ) is the default decimal separator, and comma ( , ) is the default thousands separator.
 The DBMONEY setting takes precedence over any notation defined by the MONETARY category of the locale.
-See also "Customizing Monetary Values" on page 1-48.
+See also "Customizing Monetary Values" on page 1-31.

-Most GLS locales for European languages can support codesets that include the euro symbol for monetary values.
+Most GLS locales for European languages can support code sets that include the euro symbol for monetary values.